Johnson County, Kansas Border Troubles

 Constitution Hall in Lecompton, Kansas, by Kathy Alexander.

 On January 4, 1858, an election was held for the election of officers under the Lecompton Constitution.
-Oxford precinct now showed a marked improvement over its other attempts, casting only 696 illegal votes.
+Oxford precinct showed marked improvement over its other attempts, casting only 696 illegal votes.
 On January 29, an act of the Legislature took a census of Oxford, which showed that the precinct contained only 42 voters.

 These were troublesome times in eastern Kansas.
 However, Johnson County incredibly escaped during this time but would suffer later.
 This escape was owing, doubtless, to the fact that the county was not open to settlement and that most of the few settlers here belonged to one political party.
 Still, a few incidents illustrate the character of the times.